 Sorry it didn't work out.

 10.10.10.10. does not like recipient.

 The words “MAILBOX NOT FOUND” or “User unknown” are key, and might be expressed with different words depending on the reason for the failure.
 Note that the bounce message includes the email address you attempted to send it to, so it’s easy to see if you typed it incorrectly.

 Common error messages

-- It’s an old email address that’s no longer in use.
-Perhaps the person that you’re attempting to email has changed their email address and you’re using an old one which is no longer valid.
+- It’s an old email address no longer in use.
+Perhaps the person you’re attempting to email has changed their email address and you’re using an old one which is no longer valid.
 Make sure that what you’re using is up to date.

-Mailbox unavailable: Nine times out of 10, this is the same as “mailbox not found.”
-That other 10% of the time, it could mean that there’s a problem with the recipient’s email account.
+Nine times out of 10, this is the same as “mailbox not found.”
+The other 10% of the time it could mean there’s a problem with the recipient’s email account.
 What kind of problem is hard to say.

-means that the mail server that you’re attempting to use, the “example.com” part in the examples above, doesn’t exist.
-A common reason is again, a typo on your part.
-Make sure that you typed it in correctly.
+This means that the mail server you’re attempting to use — the “example.com” part in the examples above — doesn’t exist.
+A common reason, again, is a typo on your part.
+Make sure you typed it in correctly.

 Things get complicated because not all ISPs agree on what it means to “know” the sender of an email.
 All of these might result in an “unable to relay” message, depending entirely on the servers and ISPs involved: